datavis-tech/reactive-function/README.md

 ### Serialization

-Data flow graphs can be serialized to JSON, then visualized using [graph-diagrams](https://github.com/datavis-tech/graph-diagrams/).

 <a name="serialize" href="#serialize">#</a> ReactiveFunction.<b>serializeGraph</b>()

-Serializes the graph.
+Serializes the data flow graph.
 Returns an object with the following properties.

  * `nodes` An array of objects, each with the following properties.
    * `id` The node identifier string.